GazzaMacD/study_hard_parts_oop/notes_and_questions.md

 PaidUserCreator.prototype = Object.create(UserCreator.prototype);
 ```

-### 7. Subclassing with class, extends and super:w
+### 7. Subclassing with class, extends and super

+-   What does extends do, two things?
+-   What is `super` actually doing?
+Can you explain it fully?